SebastianSedzik/playwright-decorators/README.md

 ```

 #### Options
-- `reason` (optional) - reason of marking as "slow".
+- `reason` (optional) - the reason for marking as "slow".
 Will be displayed in the test report.

 ### Run only selected test(s) or suite(s): `@only()`